Dense and Diverse Goal Coverage in Multi Goal Reinforcement Learning: Experiments

 \textit{Return} is a direct indicator of how densely the goals are covered by a policy.
 For diversity, different metrics can be used.
 We use two such metrics, \textit{Partial Entropy} and \textit{Modified Partial Gini Criterion}.
 The experimental results and comparison with baselines is visualized in Figure \ref{fig:rl_benchmarks}.

-DDGC consistently matches the best performing algorithm (Pseudo Counts based exploration) in terms of return.
+DDGC consistently matches the best performing algorithm in terms of return.
 At the same time, DDGC also achieves a policy with high diversity in goal states visited as is indicated by Partial Entropy as well as Modified Partial Gini Criterion.
+Further, DDGC is computationally efficient to run as shown by the average wall clock time taken to run experiments reported in Supplementary \ref{app:compreq}.